 Florida has both the greatest number of registered boats and the greatest number of boating accidents in the United States.
 This large number of vessels means increased boating traffic, inexperienced boat operators, and conditions which make local boating accidents a common occurrence.

 For example, when a boat collides with another boat, personal watercraft, water skier, swimmer, or person riding an inner tube, serious—even fatal—injuries can occur.
 Boaters are required to exercise care and caution to prevent accidents on the water.
 Unfortunately, many severe boating accidents in Southwest Florida are due to the careless behavior of a boater.

 The Sunshine State, with its beautiful weather, is home to more than 11,000 miles of coastline, rivers, lakes, and waterways.
 It is no wonder that boating, fishing, water skiing, tubing, and operating personal watercraft are year-round activities for residents and visitors alike.
-According to the Florida Fish and Wildlife Conservation Commission, Lee County and Collier County are consistently among the top 10 counties in Florida for boating accidents every year, recently coming in at number 8.
+According to the Florida Fish and Wildlife Conservation Commission, Lee County and Collier County are consistently among the top 10 counties in Florida for boating accidents every year.

 Common Causes of a Southwest Florida Boat Accident